skip to Main Content

 Pretoria is the administrative capital of the country.
 With the executive branch of government, including the President’s office, Cabinet offices, and various government departments.

 Cape Town is the legislative capital of the country.
-Here is the National Assembly and the Senate (known as the National Council of Provinces).
+Here are the National Assembly and the Senate (the National Council of Provinces).

-Bloemfontein is the judicial capital of the country, where the Supreme Court of Appeal is located.
+Bloemfontein is the country’s judicial capital, where the Supreme Court of Appeal is located.

 Blank Map of South Africa with Capitals